-CINCINNATI — The first witness called by the defense in the federal embezzlement trial of Dustin Hellinger, 41, opened his testimony Tuesday morning by leaning into the courtroom microphone, exhaling slowly, and telling the jury, “Okay so first of all, he wasn’t even the worst one of us,” a statement that defense counsel later characterized as “not what we had rehearsed.”
+CINCINNATI — The first witness called by the defense in the federal embezzlement trial of a 41-year-old regional accounts manager opened his testimony Tuesday morning by leaning into the courtroom microphone, exhaling slowly, and telling the jury, “Okay so first of all, he wasn’t even the worst one of us,” a statement that defense counsel later characterized as “not what we had rehearsed.”

-The witness, identified as Coltrane “Cole” Wessmann, 42, a longtime friend of the defendant since high school, had been called to provide testimony to Hellinger’s character, integrity, and standing in the community.
-He had been prepared by defense counsel over the course of three separate two-hour sessions, including a final walkthrough Monday evening during which, sources confirmed, Wessmann was specifically instructed not to “bring up other people,” not to “go off-script,” and not to “say the phrase first of all under any circumstance.”
+The witness, a 42-year-old commercial HVAC estimator who has been a friend of the defendant since high school, had been called to provide testimony to the defendant’s character, integrity, and standing in the community.
+He had been prepared by defense counsel over the course of three separate two-hour sessions, including a final walkthrough Monday evening during which, sources confirmed, the estimator was specifically instructed not to “bring up other people,” not to “go off-script,” and not to “say the phrase first of all under any circumstance.”

 He said the phrase at 10:14 a.m.

-“Okay so first of all,” Wessmann began, after taking the oath, “he wasn’t even the worst one of us.
+“Okay so first of all,” he began, after taking the oath, “he wasn’t even the worst one of us.
 I want to put that out there.
 I want the jury to know that.
 There were, like, six of us.
-Dustin was — I’d say middle of the pack.
+He was — I’d say middle of the pack.
 Honestly, more on the cleaner side of middle.
-If you knew Greg, you would not be here right now.”
+If you knew the guy with the boat, you would not be here right now.”

-Defense counsel Patricia Mwangi, who was at that moment seated at the defense table reviewing her notes for the morning’s testimony, was observed by courtroom sketch artists to “stop reviewing her notes” and “place both palms flat on the table.”
+Defense counsel, a veteran federal defense attorney in her sixteenth year of practice, who was at that moment seated at the defense table reviewing her notes for the morning’s testimony, was observed by courtroom sketch artists to “stop reviewing her notes” and “place both palms flat on the table.”

 “I just feel like, before we get into all of, you know, this,” he said, gesturing broadly at the courtroom, the prosecution, the federal seal, the American flag, the federal judge, “I think it’s important for the jury to have context.
-Because Dustin’s a good guy.
-Dustin’s a good guy.
-Dustin was, I would say, the third or fourth most law-abiding member of our friend group, and that’s accounting for the fact that two of those guys are now dead and one of them is currently in Wyoming, which I’m not going to get into.”
+Because he’s a good guy.
+He’s a good guy.
+He was, I would say, the third or fourth most law-abiding member of our friend group, and that’s accounting for the fact that two of those guys are now dead and one of them is currently in Wyoming, which I’m not going to get into.”

-“The question was whether you have known the defendant for a long time,” Judge Royce said.
+“The question was whether you have known the defendant for a long time,” the judge said.

-“Oh,” Wessmann said.
+“Oh,” he said.
 “Yes.
 Twenty-eight years.
 We met in tenth grade.
 He sat behind me in geometry.
-I had a substitute teacher one day who I’m pretty sure wasn’t actually a teacher and Dustin was the one who figured it out, which I think speaks to his character.
+I had a substitute teacher one day who I’m pretty sure wasn’t actually a teacher and he was the one who figured it out, which I think speaks to his character.
 He’s observant.
 He’s aware.
 He’s, like, engaged.
 That’s the kind of guy he is.”

-“I just don’t want the jury to think he’s, like, the mastermind,” Wessmann added.
+“I just don’t want the jury to think he’s, like, the mastermind,” the estimator added.
 “Because he’s not.
 He couldn’t mastermind a sandwich.
 I love him.
 He’s my best friend.
-But the idea that Dustin orchestrated, like, an embezzlement scheme?
+But the idea that he orchestrated, like, an embezzlement scheme?
 That’s, like, funny to me.
 That’s, like, comedy.
-If you knew Dustin you’d be laughing right now.
+If you knew him you’d be laughing right now.
 He once forgot how to drive.”

 The recess was granted.

-What followed, according to two sources present in the courthouse hallway during the next eleven minutes, was a “sustained whisper-conversation” between Mwangi and Wessmann, conducted near a water fountain, during which Mwangi reportedly used the phrase “what are you doing” four times and the phrase “Cole, please” three times.
+What followed, according to two sources present in the courthouse hallway during the next eleven minutes, was a “sustained whisper-conversation” between the attorney and her witness, conducted near a water fountain, during which she reportedly used the phrase “what are you doing” four times and the phrase “sir, please” three times.

 He returned to the stand at 10:38 a.m.

-“Okay,” Wessmann began.
+“Okay,” he began.
 “First of all, I want to apologize to the court.”

-“Also,” Wessmann added, “I want to clarify something I said earlier.
-About Greg.
-I don’t want to leave the jury with, like, a wrong impression of Greg.
-Greg is also a great guy.
-Greg has gone through some stuff.
-Greg has been working on himself.
+“Also,” the estimator added, “I want to clarify something I said earlier.
+About the guy with the boat.
+I don’t want to leave the jury with, like, a wrong impression of him.
+He is also a great guy.
+He has gone through some stuff.
+He has been working on himself.
 The thing with the boat was a long time ago.
-Greg has changed.
-I don’t want anyone walking out of here thinking Greg is the worst person they ever heard of.
+He has changed.
+I don’t want anyone walking out of here thinking he is the worst person they ever heard of.
 He’s not.
 He’s, like, top fifteen percent.”

-“Mr. Wessmann, I am instructing you to limit your testimony to the defendant,” Judge Royce said.
+“Sir, I am instructing you to limit your testimony to the defendant,” the judge said.

-“Right,” Wessmann said.
+“Right,” he said.
 “Right.
 Sorry.
 Got it.
-Dustin only.
-Dustin is great.
-I just feel like in order to understand Dustin, you have to understand the context in which Dustin operates, which includes Greg, and also includes a guy named Mike Ostrowski, who is no longer with us in any official capacity, and I think —”
+Him only.
+He is great.
+I just feel like in order to understand him, you have to understand the context in which he operates, which includes the boat guy, and also includes a guy from the old crew who is no longer with us in any official capacity, and I think —”

 “Yes.”